Star=AICSN Member School | Black Dot=American Indian Catholic School | Red Dot=Indigenous Hawaii Mission School

 - Inspired to bring their full creativity to their personal lives

 We see our students’ gifts as given by God and therefore take responsibility for returning them to God fully developed.
 Because the intellectual growth of our students is a spiritual imperative, St. Charles implements best practices in teaching and learning that result in significant gains for students.
-St. Charles provides a Catholic education of the highest quality within a safe and nurturing environment.
+St. Charles provides a Catholic education of the highest quality within a safe and nurturing environment in San Carlos, Arizona.
 Our school provides a challenging, faith-filled, educational experience that serves as the foundation for a life lived in service to Jesus, the Church, and Community.
 St. Charles Apache Mission School is a member of the American Indian Catholic Schools Network in a partnership with the University of Notre Dame's Alliance for Catholic Education.

 People of the Acoma and Laguna tribal nations reside in this region of New Mexico, which is known for its scenic deserts and mesas.
 St. Joseph Mission School opened in 1923 in San Fidel.
 The school was built by Franciscan Brothers from the Cincinnati Province and was originally used as a public school.
 It later became a parochial school in the 1950s.
 The stated mission of the school is to “share the gospel hope through Faith, Academics, Culture, Environment, and Service.
 Through our Catholic Faith we are creating a culture of responsible citizens who are positive contributors to our ethnically diverse rural community.”
 St. Joseph’s alumni include high school valedictorians and salutatorians, accountants, doctors, dentists, pharmacists, teachers, engineers, business owners, and many tribal leaders of the Acoma and Laguna Pueblos.

 For more than a century, St. Michael Indian School has provided students from local Native American communities with a quality education rooted in Catholic values, while respecting Native heritage, teaching leadership skills, and enabling students to contribute in a culturally diverse world.
 St. Katharine Drexel founded the school in 1902 to provide a quality education rooted in Catholic values as a key to spiritual growth, empowerment, self-determination, and a better quality of life for Native Americans.
-Since then SMIS has grown in enrollment, educational offerings, and spiritual and church life.
+Since then SMIS has grown in enrollment, educational offerings, and spiritual and church life at the Arizona-New Mexico border.
 Today SMIS has more than 390 students enrolled, from preschool through high school.
 These students participate in a wide range of extra-curricular activities, from the school's basketball program to the Drama Club and the Cardinal Maniacs.